dapplets/dapplet-modules/README.md

   "clean": "(if exist lib rd /q /s lib) & (if exist dist rd /q /s dist)" }
 ```
-4. Run `npm install @dapplets/dapplet-extension-types` from your package directory to add types of extension.
+5. Run `npm install @dapplets/dapplet-extension-types` from your package directory to add types of extension.
-5. Create a `tsconfig.json` file, which contains configuration of TypeScript compilation.
+6. Create a `tsconfig.json` file inside your package directory, which contains configuration of TypeScript compilation.
 ```json
 {
   "extends": "../../tsconfig.json",